 Firstly, the Tile Pro has a loud alarm and a range of 400 feet.
-When you’re ambling around your home, opening drawers and lifting curtains, the blaring sound will cut your search short.
+The blaring sound will cut your search short when you’re ambling around your home, opening drawers and lifting curtains.
 That means you can get out of the door ASAP.

 Discerning shoppers may be especially attracted to the SmartTag.
 That’s because it can connect to other smart devices so you can automate your routine.
 You’ll need Samsung’s SmartThings app to access your smart home features, but it’s as easy as pressing a button.

-However, many customers actually love the fact that it doesn’t come with built-in holes.
+However, many customers love that it doesn’t come with built-in holes.
 They like the creativity of picking out an accessory that matches their aesthetic.
-Customers love the way it works, too — Apple’s 4-pack of AirTags is No. 3 on Amazon’s New Releases in Electronics list.
+Customers love the way it works, too.

 There is another reason why customers love AirTags.
 Earlier, we mentioned that Tile trackers have a range of 400 feet.
 Apple AirTags don’t have a range in the same way since they work on Apple’s Find My network.

-That means as long as your tracker is in the Bluetooth range of any iPhone or Apple device, you can track your items.
+That means you can track your items as long as your tracker is in the Bluetooth range of any iPhone or Apple device.
 Cool, huh?
 Tap or click here for the full Komando scoop on AirTags.

 Then again, exposing the tracker instead of hiding it inside the bag might be better.
 You don’t want anything to block the signal.